Jabernathy88/dream-estate1/README.md

 ## Wireframes

-Sorry -- I will upload a more professional-looking wireframe soon.
+Sorry if the image looks a little rough.

 Views and routes sketch: